 New Solution in Active Everywhere v4.0

-Starting from Active Everywhere v4.0, administrators can force agents to retain file hash databases between job runs.
-This ensures that on consecutive runs, agents will use file hashes from the database if the file size and timestamps have not changed.
+Starting from Active Everywhere v4.0, you can instruct source agents to retain hash values between job runs.
+To optimize job performance on subsequent runs, source agents will reuse previously calculated data for files whose size and modification timestamps remain unchanged.

-Set the following custom parameters in the job profile:
+To enable hash values retention, add the following custom parameters to the job profile:

 transfer_job_retain_file_hashes